bridgetownrb/bridgetown/bridgetown-website/src/_docs/frontend-assets.md

 The starting place for JavaScript code lives at `./frontend/javascript/index.js`.
 Here you can write your custom functionality, use `import` statements to pull in other modules or external packages, and so forth.
 This is also where you'd import the CSS entrypoint as well to be processed through esbuild or Webpack.
 (By default it imports `./frontend/styles/index.css`.)

-Because Bridgetown utilizes standard ES bundler functionality, you can trick out your JavaScript setup with additional language enhancements like Ruby2JS or TypeScript or add well-known libraries like [LitElement](https://lit.dev), [Stimulus](https://stimulus.hotwired.dev), [Alpine](https://alpinejs.dev/), [React](https://reactjs.org), [Vue](https://vuejs.org), and many others.
+Because Bridgetown utilizes standard ES bundler functionality, you can trick out your JavaScript setup with additional language enhancements and libraries like Ruby2JS, Lit, Turbo, Shoelace, and many others.
+And for automated installation of the aforementioned libraries in particular, check out our [Bundled Configurations](/docs/bundled-configurations).

 ## CSS